English Devolution White Paper

 Local government reorganisation

 Local government reorganisation would see all six of Suffolk’s district, borough and county councils disbanded and replaced with one or more unitary authorities.
-They would provide all councils services in an area.
+They would provide all council services in an area.

-At this stage, no decision has been made on whether Suffolk would be covered by a single or multiple unitary councils.
-Government has asked councils to submit proposals for their deadline of 26 September 2025.
+Government asked councils to submit proposals for its deadline of 26 September 2025.

-Suffolk borough and district councils worked together to produce a joint interim report looking at what would be the best unitary solution for the county while taking into account Government guidance.
-This was agreed by West Suffolk Council, Babergh District Council, East Suffolk Council, Ipswich Borough Council and Mid Suffolk District Council and sent to Government to meet their 21 March deadline.
+Suffolk borough and district councils worked together to produce a joint interim report looking at what would be the best unitary solution for the county, while taking into account Government guidance.
+This was agreed by West Suffolk Council, Babergh District Council, East Suffolk Council, Ipswich Borough Council and Mid Suffolk District Council and sent to Government to meet its 21 March deadline.

 This report was designed to show the shape of proposals and direction of travel.